lamarios/Homedash2/README.md

 ### From JAR file

+Download the latest Homedash-version.jar from the [release page](https://github.com/lamarios/Homedash2/releases).

 First time you run the application, you'll need to generate a config file.
 ```
 java -jar Homedash-{version}.jar -create-config